Data-driven equation for drug-membrane permeability across drugs and membranes: Introduction

 Passive drug permeation measures the propensity of a solute to spontaneously cross a lipid membrane.
-Upon doing so, the solute interacts with a great variety of physicochemical environments---from an aqueous phase to a hydrophobic membrane core.
+In this paper, we exclude transporter-mediated uptake to focus solely on thermal diffusion.\cite{Kell2014} Upon doing so, the solute interacts with a great variety of physicochemical environments---from an aqueous phase to a hydrophobic membrane core.
 Permeation is quantified by means of its coefficient, $P$, as the steady state flux of the solute across the soft interface.
-Early on, Meyer\cite{meyer1899theorie} and Overton\cite{overton1901studien} modeled passive permeation as diffusion across a homogeneous slab via $P = KD/\sigma$, where $K$ and $D$ are the water-membrane partitioning coefficient and diffusivity of the compound, respectively, and $\sigma$ is the thickness of the bilayer core. $K$ is typically approximated by a simpler proxy: the partitioning coefficient between water and octanol.
-Water/octanol partition, or more generally hydrophobicity, has long been identified as strongly correlating with membrane permeability.\cite{Levin1980} Notable refinements to the homogeneous Meyer-Overton rule include the inhomogeneous solubility--diffusion model (ISDM), estimating the permeability coefficient via an integral over the membrane extension, $z$, of its PMF, $G(z)$, as
+Early on, Meyer\cite{meyer1899theorie} and Overton\cite{overton1901studien} modeled passive permeation as diffusion across a homogeneous slab via $P = KD/\sigma$, where $K$ and $D$ are the water/membrane partitioning coefficient and diffusivity of the compound, respectively, and $\sigma$ is the thickness of the bilayer core. $K$ is typically approximated by a simpler proxy, namely the partitioning coefficient between water and octanol.
+Water/octanol partition, or more generally hydrophobicity, has long been identified as strongly correlating with membrane permeability.\cite{Levin1980} Notable refinements to the homogeneous Meyer--Overton rule include the inhomogeneous solubility--diffusion model (ISDM), estimating the permeability coefficient via an integral over the membrane extension, $z$, of its PMF, $G(z)$, as

 where $R(z)$ and $\beta = 1/\kbt$ correspond to an associated resistivity and the inverse temperature, respectively.\cite{Diamond1974} The competition between different protonation states naturally follows the sum of inverse resistivities, analogous to the total resistance in a parallel electrical circuit.\cite{carpenter2014method} PMFs are shifted according to the difference between the solution's \phtext and the compound's acid dissociation constant, \pkatext.
-In the following we take the perspective of a neutral compound, which can deprotonate (acidic, \apkatext) or protonate (basic, \bpkatext).
+In the following, we take the perspective of a neutral compound, which can deprotonate (acidic, \apkatext) or protonate (basic, \bpkatext).
 Knowledge of the PMF(s) and the diffusivity thereby fully determines the permeability coefficient.
-Unfortunately these ($i$) are so far only available by computational techniques and ($ii$) typically require extensive calculations ($\sim 10^5$\,CPU-hour per system at an atomistic resolution).\cite{orsi2010passive, lee2016simulation}
+Unfortunately, these ($i$) are so far only available by computational techniques and ($ii$) typically require extensive calculations ($\sim 10^5$\,CPU-hour per system at an atomistic resolution).\cite{orsi2010passive, lee2016simulation}